airbnb/babel-plugin-dynamic-import-webpack/README.md

 Babel plugin to transpile `import()` to `require.ensure`, for Webpack.

-**NOTE:** Babylon v6.12.0 is required to correct parse dynamic imports.
+**NOTE:** Babylon v6.12.0 is required to correctly parse dynamic imports.

 ## Installation